yirene/pipe2d_tutorial/pipe2d.md

 ```

 The next step is to ingest raw science images.
-Note: raw image file name follows the format `PF%1sA%06d%1d%1d.fits (site, visit, spectrograph, armNum)` (Check datamodel for more information.)
+Note: raw image file name follows the format `PF%1sA%06d%1d%1d.fits (site, visit, spectrograph, armNum)` (Check [datamodel](https://github.com/Subaru-PFS/datamodel/blob/a5eb4c04878dd58b2dfeb1eeda9a15fee8e7e717/datamodel.txt) for more information.)

-Note: in each data repository, raw image can be ingested only once
+Note: in each data repository, raw image can be ingested only once.
 ```
 $ ingestPfsImages.py /PATH/TO/pfs/dataRepo --calib=/PATH/TO/pfs/dataRepo/CALIB --longlog=1 --mode=copy --doraise --pfsConfigDir=/PATH/TO/pfs/dataRepo/pfsConfig -- /PATH/TO/pfs/dataRepo/data/PFSA*.fits
 ```
-Note: `/PATH/TO/pfs/dataRepo` should be the same throughout the data processing.
-Note: `--calib=/PATH/TO/pfs/dataRepo/CALIB` should contain `registry.sqlite3` file.
+Note: `/PATH/TO/pfs/dataRepo` should be the same throughout the data processing. `--calib=/PATH/TO/pfs/dataRepo/CALIB` should contain `registry.sqlite3` file.

 This step creates ingested calibrations in `/PATH/TO/pfs/dataRepo/CALIB`, and ingested images in `/PATH/TO/pfs/dataRepo/OBSERVATION-DATE`.
 It also puts the mask design used in ingestion (pfsConfig file) in `/PATH/TO/pfs/dataRepo/pfsConfig/OBSERVATION-DATE`.